This Day In Writing History

 but her nails were sweeter than my kisses.

 In 1913, Jiménez met and fell in love with Zenobia Camprubi, a writer and translator known for her Spanish translation of the works of Indian writer Rabindranath Tagore.
 Shortly after meeting Zenobia, Jiménez published a book of mildly erotic lyrical poems.

 He planned to follow it with a book of more explicitly erotic poetry, but changed his mind after Zenobia reacted with disgust to his previous collection.
 Nevertheless, he continued writing and publishing collections of poems at a prolific rate.

-When the Spanish Civil War broke out, Jiménez refused to side with General Franco's fascists.
-He and Zenobia eventually left Spain on a self-imposed exile, settling first in Cuba, then in the United States, and finally in 1946, Puerto Rico.
+When the Spanish Civil War broke out, Jiménez refused to side with the fascists or live in a fascist country.
+He and Zenobia left Spain on a self-imposed exile, settling first in Cuba, then in the United States, and finally in 1946, Puerto Rico.